-With just five ingredients and less than 5 minutes of prep time.
+Nana’s Corn Pudding has just five ingredients and less than 5 minutes of prep time.
 This is one of my favorite easy Easter side dishes.
-Nana’s Corn Pudding packs sweet corn flavor and the perfect side for any holiday.
+It packs sweet corn flavor and the perfect side for any holiday.

 Holidays like Easter are always steeped in tradition.
 In our house, it was always ham, mashed potatoes, hot cross buns, and lots of eggs.
 Then there was the ever present Brussels sprouts covered with the mock hollandaise.
 They were not roasted or even sautéed.
 Just don’t go there.

 With my family now, we have a few traditions, but not many.
 Like, we always have ham.
 Though, I’m thinking of changing that up and maybe trying a leg of lamb some year.
 Not this year though.
 We always have green bean casserole.
 That’s at almost every holiday.
 The hubs loves it and it’s growing on me.
 Scalloped potatoes or au gratin potatoes are always on the table at Easter.
 Because, well, ham and scalloped potatoes are a match made in heaven.

 Heck!
 Potatoes and cheese are a match made in heaven!

 But, that’s not what this post and this recipe is about.
 This is about Nana’s corn pudding.
 A recipe that was published in her church cookbook.
 Yes.
 I have it.
 It’s on my shelf along with the few other cookbooks I keep.
 No. I’m not a huge cookbook recipe maker or cookbook collector.
 There are a few that I cherish, a few that I love and have used, and a few that I hope to use to learn from.